-Getting to the station: Make sure you are there at least half an hour before.
+Make sure you are there at least half an hour before.
 You do not want to be rushing around.
 It can take a good 15 minutes to get from the MRT stop or the taxi rank to get inside the train especially if you have not been there before.
-You will be able to get on the train from about 30 minus before departure.
+You will be able to get on the train from about 30 mins before departure.
 Most people get to the train station from the MRT (underground network) or by taxi or Grab.

-Entertainment: Internet data and WiFi can be intermittent and slow so we recommend making sure you have all your TV shows, podcasts and audio books downloaded ahead of time.
+Internet data and WiFi can be intermittent and slow so we recommend making sure you have all your TV shows, podcasts, and audiobooks downloaded ahead of time.

 Sadly, though I can no longer recommend that option to people for a couple of reasons.
 Number 1, there are a couple of vegan options for dinner (and breakfast the next morning) but they are not that great.
-Also, the amount of single use plastic that is used is horrifying!
-This is very different to how it was 15 years ago where metal cutlery and plates were used.
-Now, it is simply terrible.
+Also, the amount of single-use plastic that is used is horrifying!
+This is very different from how it was 15 years ago where metal cutlery and plates were used.
 I recommend that you bring your own food in Tupperware to eat on the train.
 One option I recommend is ordering from Nourish in Bangkok.
-Nearly all of their food is delivered without the use of single use plastic and it is delicious!
-Of course you should pack your zero waste cutlery kit so you don’t need to use anything plastic to eat too!
+Nearly all of their food is delivered without the use of single-use plastic and it is delicious!
+Of course, you should pack your zero waste cutlery kit so you don’t need to use anything plastic to eat too!

 There are a number of things that you can do to be comfortable on the train.

-Eye mask: While you were have a curtain to keep a lot of the light away from you it is 100% not completely black.
-If you are sentitive to light, then you will want a good eye mask.
+While you have a curtain to keep a lot of the light away from you it is 100% not completely black.
+If you are sensitive to light, then you will want a good eye mask.

-Ear Plugs: While people are usually considerate when on the train and are very quiet (alcohol is now no longer allowed on the train which is a really good thing in my opinion) the train can be a bit loud.
-The brakes can make noise, there can be announcements at the train stations and or course the clickerty clack of the train tracks can be loud, so bring ear plugs.
+While people are usually considerate when on the train and are very quiet (alcohol is now no longer allowed on the train which is a really good thing in my opinion) the train can be a bit loud.
+The brakes can make noise, there can be announcements at the train stations and of course, the clickety-clack of the train tracks can be loud, so bring earplugs.

-Turning seats in to beds: The bed person (person who converts the seats in to beds) will start asking you if you want the bed converted from about 7pm.
+The bed person (person who converts the seats into beds) will start asking you if you want the bed converted from about 7 pm.
 You CAN delay it for another hour or so, but please don’t make them wait too long.
 These people pretty much live on the train and need to get a good night’s sleep.
 They will be awake from 5am so I always like to have the beds made by 8:30pm.

-Pajamas: Having some comfortable loose fitting clothes to wear will make sleeping a lot more pleasant.
+Having some comfortable loose-fitting clothes to wear will make sleeping a lot more pleasant.
 Make sure you feel comfortable enough to go to the bathroom.

-Safety: Make sure that all valuables are attached to you at night.
-Things like passports, money and electronics should be on you.
-The staff encourage you to put your big bags underneath the seats.
-There is still a risk that these could be taken (althought small).
+Make sure that all valuables are attached to you at night.
+Things like passports, money, and electronics should be on you.
+The staff encourages you to put your big bags underneath the seats.
+There is still a risk that these could be taken (although small).
 To combat this, you should lock your luggage and also lock your luggage to something.
 A small cable lock should suffice.
-In reality I have never locked my big bag and never had a problem, but to be the safest you can be, do as I say and not as I do.
+In reality, I have never locked my big bag and never had a problem, but to be the safest you can be, do as I say and not as I do.

-Arriving in Bangkok or Chiang mai is early in the morning means that your accommodation will not be ready yet.
-Hopefully you have slept well and feeling relatively well-rested but perhaps you need a shower to fully wake up!
-Both Bangkok and Chiang Mai stations have a shower room which are clean and large enough to get changed.
+Arriving in Bangkok or Chiang Mai so early in the morning means that your accommodation will not be ready yet unless you booked an extra night.
+Hopefully, you have slept well and are feeling relatively well-rested but perhaps you need a shower to fully wake up!
+Both Bangkok and Chiang Mai stations have a shower room that is clean and large enough to get changed.
 Priced between 10 and 15 thb for use of the shower, a better deal cannot be had!